 Contrary to predictions, the Russian market continues to see spikes in prices of building materials, in the first place lumber, PVC products, bricks and concrete.

-The dynamics of price growth for building materials are still exceeding the overall inflation rate by several times.
-It was 0.69% in June against May of this year.
-Moreover, it has already reached 6.5% in annual terms.
+The building materials price growth is still exceeding the overall inflation rate by several times.
+The June inflation amounted to 0.69% compared to May 2021.
+Moreover, it has already reached 6.5% year-on-year.

-Taking into account this situation, the Federal Antimonopoly Service (FAS) initiated inspections of large producers of these products, construction organizations.
-In case of detection of violations of the antimonopoly legislation the agency “will take corresponding measures.”
+Taking into account this situation, the Federal Antimonopoly Service (FAS) initiated inspections of large producers of these products and construction organizations warning that it would take measures against violations of the antimonopoly legislation.

 “I have instructed Glavgosexpertiza to strictly control the cost of construction materials,” said Khusnullin.
-“We have recalculated the cost of all additional volumes, which amounted to about 40 billion rubles ($539.6 mln) for the next three years.”
+“We have recalculated the cost of all extra procurements, which amounted to about 40 billion rubles ($539.6 mln) for the next three years.”

 However, the situation with the prices of construction materials is likely to change for the better.
-According to the Ministry of Industry and Trade, the prices for building materials in the domestic market are expected to be more balanced due to the reduction of prices in foreign markets.
-The ministry’s report said that in June, the growth of prices for some kinds of building materials in the timber industry was “considerably higher than the average.”
+According to the Ministry of Industry and Trade, the prices of building materials in the domestic market are expected to be more balanced due to price reduction in international markets.
+The ministry’s report said that in June, the growth of prices of certain building materials in the timber industry was “considerably higher than the average.”
 As prices in foreign markets, primarily in the U.S. and China, began to decline gradually, this led to adjustments concerning Russian export contracts.